 It's no secret that teenagers want to stay connected with one another, even if they've got to do it behind the wheel of a motor vehicle.
 It's important that these young drivers understand that there's a time and a place for this behavior and that behind the wheel of a motor vehicle is not it.
 There's no text message that's worth a life.
 Parents are asked to sit down and reiterate safe driving habits with your teen drivers to help keep them safe through the holiday season and long after.

 Right now, there are 35 states, Guam and the District of Columbia that prohibits drivers from texting at the wheel.
 There are also nine states, the Virgin Islands and the District of Columbia that prohibit all hand-held cell phone use while driving a motor vehicle.

-Contact a car accident attorney at the Law Offices of Ben Roberts if you or your teen driver has been involved in a distracted driving car accident in Modesto or Stockton.
+Contact a car accident attorney at the Law Offices of Robert J. Anaya if you or your teen driver has been involved in a distracted driving car accident in Modesto or Stockton.
 Call 1-209-522-7500 for a free consultation to discuss your claim.